contensis/docs-delivery-http/search/search-basics.md

 ### Array fields

-Searching on array fields require square brackets [] to be specified in the field id before any field ids within the object.
+Searching on array fields requires square brackets [] to be specified in the field id before any field ids within the object.
 Note that this syntax is not required for single object fields.
 All operators support searching across array fields.

 #### Example array field search